History

 The Grand Master Fiddler Championship has always been blessed with the greatest contestants and entertainers and the first year was no exception.
 The entertainment in June 1972, consisted of Roy Acuff and the Smokey Mountain Boys, Porter Wagoner and Dolly Parton, Bill Monroe and his Bluegrass Boys, Jim and Jesse and the Virginia Boys, Marty Robbins, the Country Gentlemen, Lester Flatt & Mac Wiseman, Riders in the Sky, and others, who performed in between the judging of the contestants while scores were tabulated.
 Roy and Porter never missed a contest and served as Master of Ceremonies each year along with help from Eddie Stubbs, Grant Turner, Kyle Cantrell, Keith Bilbrey and Hairl Hensley.

 Two of the hardest workers over all the years were Charlie Bush (father of Sam Bush) and Pete “Bashful Brother Oswald” Kirby, who kept things running behind the scenes by rounding up the contestants (fiddle wranglers) and side musicians when it was their time to play.
 H.G. and Dorothy Roberts were always there to feed the entire group their famous Fiddlers BBQ, simply the best!
 H.G.
-Roberts is a Dr. Perry F. Harris Award recepient and was awarded perfect attendace in 2018 having nver missed a contest in 47 years.
+Roberts is a Dr. Perry F. Harris Award recepient and was awarded perfect attendace in 2018 having never missed a contest in 47 years.

 The contest was held in Opryland from 1972 through 1997.
 During that quarter-century the preliminaries were held in the historic Ryman Auditorium and the finals and championship rounds were held in Opryland USA through 1997, after which the Opryland USA theme park closed.